rushsteve1/ranni/docs/design.md

 }
 ```

-These effects disappear during compliation since the compiler is able to expand
+These effects disappear during compilation since the compiler is able to expand
 them fully and erase the effect.

 Macros are a powerful feature that should be used with care.